OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-scheduled-payment-consents.md

 * ConsentId.
 * CreationDateTime the domestic-scheduled-payment-consent resource was created.
-* Status and StatusUpdateDateTime of the domestic-scheduled-payment-consent resource.
+* StatusCode, StatusReason and StatusUpdateDateTime of the domestic-scheduled-payment-consent resource.
 * Permission field in the original request.
 * ReadRefundAccount field in the original request.
 * CutOffDateTime Behaviour is explained in the Payment Initiation API Profile, Section - [Payment Restrictions -> CutOffDateTime Behaviour](../../profiles/payment-initiation-api-profile.md#cutoffdatetime-behaviour).